gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 However, at the end of the day, Phenomic was just another old-school Static Site Generator like [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/), in the sense that the only data it could handle was Markdown files.

 For a simple developer blog, Phenomic might have been enough, but it was definitely not something I could expect to use in more ambitious projects that were meant to be updated by non-technical clients.
 But to be fair, neither were all the rest of the Static Site Generators up to that point.
 Yes, Hugo is insanely fast at generating a lot of pages, and Jekyll has a very mature plugin ecosystem, but they're projects that focus on creating sites meant to be updated by developers.
-You just can't expect the average user to clone a Github repository, add a new Markdown file, add the post metadata in Front Matter format, commit the changes and push it upstream.
+You just can't expect the average user to clone a GitHub repository, add a new Markdown file, add the post metadata in Front Matter format, commit the changes and push it upstream.

 But then Gatsby.js hit the 1.0 release, and everything changed...

 ## Meeting Gatsby.js

 My first contact with the 1.0 release of Gatsby.js was thanks to the Facebook team behind the [React](http://reactjs.org/) documentation site.
 They decided to migrate their legacy Jekyll site to a completely new site built with Gatsby 1.0.
-Me, as the good React fanboy that I am, jumped at the first chance I had to submit a PR to help fix a couple of bugs on the site, and was even given the opportunity of setting up the [RSS feed](https://reactjs.org/feed.xml)!
+I, as the good React fanboy that I am, jumped at the first chance I had to submit a PR to help fix a couple of bugs on the site, and was even given the opportunity of setting up the [RSS feed](https://reactjs.org/feed.xml)!

 In the process, I learned what the 1.0 release of Gatsby was all about, and I was completely mindblown.